 One always hopes there is a big fun element in any trip.
 Peter and I have a similar sense of humor which can be absolutely zany.
 We like to create characters.
 When we were in Athens, and had a room overlooking the Acropolis, we could see in the morning that the lights shining on the Acropolis were not turned off until after 7 AM.
-But sometimes they were turned off at 7:04 AM and sometimes at 7:09 AM so we presumed that there was one person whose job it was turn off the lights and who was not consistent and probably not all that good job at his job.
-His timing clearly was not on an automatic timer and perhaps the timing depended on how drunk he had gotten on Ouzo the night before and how many times he had danced to Zorba the Greek the night before.
+But sometimes they were turned off at 7:04 AM and sometimes at 7:09 AM so we presumed that there was one person whose job it was turn off the lights who was not consistent and probably not all that good at his job.
+His timing clearly was not on an automatic timer and perhaps the timing depended on how drunk he had gotten on Ouzo the night before.
+Or maybe how many times he had danced to Zorba the Greek the night before.
 We presumed he was a happy soul.
-We also presumed that they were not very many people in the hotel timing the turning off of the lights on the Acropolis. we had a good deal of fun watching this reverse light show – not the turning on of the lights but the turning off of the lights in the morning.
+We also presumed there were not very many people in the hotel timing the turning off of lights on the Acropolis.
+We had a good deal of fun watching this reverse light show – not the turning on of the lights but the turning off of the lights in the morning.
 One never knows what will amuse someone but hopefully people traveling together are amused at some of the same things.

 Peter also understands that a certain amount of my travel has to do with seeing clients and having dinners that tend to be a little more business oriented and that will often revolve around business talk that doesn’t really include him.
 He is not someone who demands attention or is jealous of attention given to somebody else when the wife is the guest or the center of attention.

 It is also good Peter is not a jealous person or a controlling person.
 So, I have the freedom to interact and appreciate people as professional colleagues and as friends.
-Peter enjoys meeting people who I have met several times in my trips abroad but maybe Peter has not met them.
+Peter enjoys meeting people who I have met several times in my trips abroad but often Peter has not met them.